jishen027/my-notes/md-note/docs/React/Hooks/useState.md

   - useState is excuted when the component is rendered, and it will be called in the same order every time the component is rendered.

+  - if useState is changed, the component will be rendered again.

   ```javascript
   // react useState hook will be called in the same order every time the component is rendered, and it can not be called conditionally
   const [count, setCount] = useState(0); // called first